-Area 1: Loehmann's Plaza
+5.6.1 Area 1: Loehmann's Plaza

-This 30-acre area includes Loehmann's Plaza, a 10.8-acre commercial shopping center located at the intersection of Randolph Road and Parklawn Drive; an office building; and two multifamily residential properties, Walnut Grove Condominium and Oxford Square White Flint (Map 36) .
-Loehmann's Plaza was included in the 1992 Master Plan as a key or redevelopable property with a recommendation of C-4 Zone.
-Montgomery County owns a parcel of property (P268) that is adjacent to Walnut Grove.
-Parklawn Drive provides the only access for the Walnut Grove Condominiums, Oxford Square White
+This 30-acre area includes Loehmann's Plaza, a 10.8-acre commercial shopping center located at the intersection of Randolph Road and Parklawn Drive; an office building; and two multifamily residential properties, Walnut Grove Condominium and Oxford Square White Flint (Map 43).
+Loehmann's Plaza was included in the 1992 Master Plan as a key or redevelopable property with a recommendation for the C-4 Zone.
+Montgomery County owns a parcel (P268) that is adjacent to Walnut Grove.
+Parklawn Drive provides the only access for the